 Nicole Andrews, BA CYC

-Nicole has been a dedicated employee of the Cridge for over 20 years.
-With a degree in Child and Youth Care from the University of Victoria, Nicole pioneered the Young Parent Outreach program in 2011.
-Since then, her unique and caring approach to working with young parents of Greater Victoria have made The Cridge YPOP program thrive.
+Nicole has been a dedicated employee of the Cridge for over 25+ years.
+Nicole pioneered the Young Parent Outreach program in 2010 with a Child and Youth Care degree from the University of Victoria.
+Since then, her unique and caring approach to working with young parents of Greater Victoria has made The Cridge YPOP program thrive.

-The engagement based philosophy, coupled with the programs portable and practical approach help to support young parents where they are as they strive to raise healthy babies, reach educational goals, obtain employment and live fulfilling lives.
+The engagement-based philosophy, coupled with the program’s portable and practical approach, helps to support young parents where they are as they strive to raise healthy babies, reach educational goals, obtain employment and live fulfilling lives.

 Funds for this program are provided by the Ministry of Children and Family Development.